frslabs/holus-android/README.md

 ## Holus Result

-You can use the following methods in the `HolusResult` instance to parse the success result:
+You can use the following methods in the `HolusResult` instance to parse the result:

 | Return Type | Method                 | Usage                                      |
 | ----------- | ---------------------- | ------------------------------------------ |